Alfred Biolek: Television career

 From 1963, Biolek worked as an assessor in the legal department of the new public German TV channel ZDF where he soon switched to editorial tasks.
 He became the anchor man of the TV show Drehscheibe.
-From 1970 to 1973, he was head of the main entertainment department at the Bavaria film and television production company in Munich.
+Bavaria Film was his employer until the early 1970s.
 In 1974, he developed for the broadcaster WDR in Cologne, together with Rudi Carrell, the show series Am laufenden Band.
 The successful Saturday night show became his breakthrough.

 From 1975, he was presenter of a new talk show, with the journalist Dieter Thoma, Kölner Treff (Meeting in Cologne).
 In February 1978, he started his first produced and moderated show, titled Bio's Bahnhof (Bio's station), where e.g. Kate Bush had her television debut.
 In the 1980s, commercially less successful shows followed: Bei Bio, Show Bühne, and the game show Mensch Meier.
 Boulevard Bio ran from 1991 for 12 years, and alfredissimo! was last broadcast in 2007.